-- Warranty Guarantee: Enjoy peace of mind with warranties covering both parts and workmanship, giving you long-lasting confidence.
+5. Warranty Assurance: Enjoy peace of mind with warranties covering both parts and workmanship.

-- Unusual Noises: Odd sounds from your freezer might indicate compressor problems or issues with the evaporator fan motor.
+2. Strange Noises: Unusual sounds might signal compressor issues or problems with the evaporator fan motor.

-- Excessive Frost Buildup: Too much frost could be due to a malfunctioning defrost heater or a faulty defrost thermostat.
+3. Frost Buildup: Too much frost can be caused by a malfunctioning defrost heater or a faulty defrost thermostat.

-- Water Leaks: Leaks often refer to a clogged defrost drain or compromised door seals.
+4. Water Leaks: Leaks are often due to a clogged defrost drain or damaged door seals.

-We specialize in various types of freezers, including:
+We specialize in different types of freezers, including upright, chest, drawer, and built-in freezers.

 Frequently Asked Questions About Freezer Repair